smartbch/mpex/doc/TLP_Analyze.md

 ## Conclusion

 Strictly speaking, the TLP of Ethereum is exactly 1, which means no concurrency is possible.
-After we fix the COINBASE problem, TLP can rise to 3.23.
-If the mainstream DEXs can avoid using WETH (like Uniswap-V4), TLP can rise to 5.80.
-If we are allowed to reorder the transactions with a deterministic scheduler, TLP can rise to 21.
-The Bloomfilter-based scheduler is very efficient and can schedule more than 400k tx per second.
+After we fix the COINBASE problem, TLP can rise to 3.29.
+If the mainstream DEXs can avoid using WETH (like Uniswap-V4), TLP can rise to 6.01.
+If we are allowed to reorder the transactions with a deterministic scheduler, TLP can rise to 23.
+The Bloomfilter-based scheduler is very efficient and can schedule more than two millions tx per second.